Philip III of France: Sicilian Vespers

-In 1282, King Peter III of Aragon invaded Sicily, instigating the Sicilian Vespers rebellion against King Charles I of Naples, Philip's uncle.
+In 1282, Sicily rose in revolt against King Charles I of Naples, Philip's uncle.
+Angered by years of heavy taxation, Sicilian mobs massacred many Angevins and French.
+King Peter III of Aragon subsequently landed on Sicily in support of the rebels, claiming the crown of Sicily for himself.
 The success of the rebellion and invasion led to the coronation of Peter as king of Sicily on 4 September 1282.
 Pope Martin IV excommunicated Peter and declared his kingdom forfeit.
 Martin then granted Aragon to Philip's son, Charles, Count of Valois.
 Philip's brother, Peter, Count of Perche, who had joined Charles to suppress the rebellion, was killed in Reggio Calabria.
 He died without issue and the County of Alençon returned to the royal domain in 1286.

 Aragonese Crusade and death

 Philip, at the urging of his wife, Marie of Brabant, and his uncle, Charles of Naples, launched a war against the Kingdom of Aragon.
 The war took the name "Aragonese Crusade" from its papal sanction; nevertheless, one historian labelled it "perhaps the most unjust, unnecessary and calamitous enterprise ever undertaken by the Capetian monarchy."
 Philip, accompanied by his sons, entered Roussillon at the head of a large army.
 By 26 June 1285, he had entrenched his army before Girona and besieged the city.
 Despite strong resistance, Philip took Girona on 7 September 1285.

 Philip quickly experienced a reversal, as an epidemic of dysentery hit the French camp and afflicted Philip personally.
 The French had started a withdrawal when the Aragonese attacked and easily defeated the former at the Battle of the Col de Panissars on 1 October.
 Philip died of dysentery in Perpignan on 5 October 1285.
 His son, Philip the Fair, succeeded him as king of France.
-Following the mos Teutonicus custom, his body was divided in several parts, each buried in different places; the flesh was sent to the Narbonne Cathedral, the entrails to La Noë Abbey in Normandy, his heart to the now-demolished Church of the Couvent des Jacobins in Paris and his bones to Basilica of St Denis, at the time north of Paris.
+Following the mos Teutonicus custom, his body was divided in several parts, each buried in different places; the flesh was sent to the Narbonne Cathedral, the entrails to La Noë Abbey in Normandy, his heart to the now-demolished Church of the Couvent des Jacobins in Paris and his bones to Basilica of Saint-Denis, north of Paris.

-Marriage and children
+Marriages and children

-On 28 May 1262, Philip married Isabella, daughter of King James I of Aragon and his second wife Yolande of Hungary.
+On 28 May 1262, Philip married Isabella, daughter of King James I of Aragon and his second wife Violant of Hungary.
 They had the following children: